Reporting delays and right-truncation of line list data

 Here we define the time between the latest, or user-specified date, and the time point at which data is truncated as the truncation point.

-In the plot below we show the truncation points as a cross for each case.
-If the cross falls before the truncation event, in this case date of reporting, then the case is removed from the linelist, if it falls after the date of reporting but before the hospital admission and/or outcome date they are set to NA.
+In the plot below we show the truncation time as a vertical line.
+If the date of reporting falls after the truncation time, then the case is removed from the line list, if it falls before the date of reporting but after the hospital admission and/or outcome date they are set to NA.

 tidy_linelist <- linelist %>%